jonnew/cyclops/DOC.markdown

   - Exapnsion header: 1 mm to low
   - Aux/curr swithc: 0.25 mm to low
 - [ ] The LED polarity labels on the panel is reversed
+- [ ] Sometimes, because of intrisic tolerance issues, the 5.1V zener's reverse breakdown is too low and it affects valid signals in the 0-5V range.
+Get a more reasonable value, e.g. 6V, zener.
 # Specification

 # Usage